 Star party participants are encouraged to bring observing instruments like telescopes and binoculars to spend the night viewing astronomical objects.
 This includes the planets, stars, nebulae, galaxies, and even comets.

-It is not uncommon for large, annual star parties to host lectures, swap-meets, and raffles.
+It is not uncommon for large, annual star parties to host lectures, swap meets, and raffles.
 Some star parties will include vendor booths selling a wide assortment of astronomy equipment as well.

 Star Party Videos

 Here are some incredible star party videos I’ve rounded up on YouTube.
 This is a great way to get a feel for the locations these events are held at, and the activities available.
-The first one, is one that I shot at the Cherry Springs Star Party in Pennsylvania USA in 2019.

 Cherry Springs Star Party.